 Monday 23rd May, 11am-2pm

-The UK Pandemic Ethics Accelerator is hosting a free, online conference to explore, examine, and explain how value judgments did, do, can, and should feature in public decision-making and policy.
-The event will both allow evaluation of how ethics has (not) featured in practice and planning during the COVID-19 pandemic, and allow understanding of how approaches in the future should be informed.
-Its focus will fall on questions of:
+The UK Pandemic Ethics Accelerator hosted a free, online conference to explore, examine, and explain how value judgments did, do, can, and should feature in public decision-making and policy.
+The full video recording of the event is online and can be viewed below.
+This event involved evaluation of how ethics has (not) featured in practice and planning during the COVID-19 pandemic, and contributed to understanding of how approaches in the future should be informed.
+The event focused on questions of:

 - Openness and transparency: how and why should the value judgments that direct decision-making be clear and accessible?